-The ExCEPT, or Exam for the Certification of Pharmacy Technicians, is required to complete the Pharmacy Technician Certification Program and become certified with the National Health Career Association (NHA).
+The ExCPT is required to complete the Pharmacy Technician Certification Program and become certified with the National Healthcareer Association (NHA).
 The exam is overseen and administered by the Institute for the Certification of Pharmacy Technicians, which is part of the NHA.
-The ExCEPT exam is offered at PSI/LaserGrade Test Centers across the United States and can be scheduled online www.nhanow.com.
+The ExCPT exam is offered at PSI/LaserGrade Test Centers across the United States and can be scheduled online via www.nhanow.com

 The PTCE is administered by the Pharmacy Technician Certification Board (PTCB).
 Completion of the PTCE is required to become a certified pharmacy technician with the PTCB.
 Candidates can apply for the exam online (www.ptcb.org) or by phone (1-866-902-0593).
 Exams are offered year-round at Pearson VUE test centers across the country for general applicants.
 Exams can also be completed at DANTES military test centers for service men and women and their families who are interested in certification as pharmacy technicians.

 The ExCPT and the PTCE are computer-based exams.
 Both certification programs and exams offered by the NHA and the PTCB are accredited by the National Commission for Certifying Agencies (NCCA).
-In order to write both exams, candidates must be at least 18 years of age.
-Completion of a formal education or training program is not required for either the ExCPT or the PTCE, although employers and certain states may require you to complete a pharmacy technician education program.
+In order to either exam, candidates must be at least 18 years of age.
+Completion of a formal education or training program is not required for either the ExCPT or the PTCE, although employers and certain states may require you to also complete a state-approved pharmacy technician education program.
 Candidates must hold a valid high school diploma or equivalent (for example, a GED).
-While the PTCE costs $129, the fee for the ExCEPT exam is $105.
+While the PTCE costs $129, the fee for the ExCPT exam is $105.

-Both the ExCEPT and the PTCE are equally challenging.
-Although the ExCPT and PTCE are both structured differently, questions in each assess similar competencies.
-The ExCPT exam features 110 questions, while the PTCB exam includes 90 questions.
+Both the ExCPT and the PTCE are nationally recognized exams and are equally challenging.
+Although they are structured differently, questions in each assess similar competencies.
+The ExCPT exam features 110 questions, while the PTCB exam includes 90 questions over a two-hour period.
 All questions for both exams are multiple choice questions and the exams are two hours in duration.
 In both cases, pharmacy technicians must complete continuing education to remain certified.